Could your sore throat be a staph infection? Learn more about this rare but painful bacterial infection.

 Staphylococcus aureus can survive in extreme heat and other inhospitable conditions to most bacteria.
-This type of bacteria flourishes in hospitals, where it can affect those who have open wounds and the healthcare professionals that treat them.
+This type of bacteria flourishes in hospitals, affecting those with open wounds and the healthcare professionals that treat them.

 While this type of bacteria is found on 20 to 30 percent of healthy people, research has indicated a carrier rate as high as 60 percent in certain populations.

-It also demonstrated that some people may carry the bacteria constantly, some are intermittent carriers and others will never carry the bacteria.
+It also demonstrated that some people may carry the bacteria constantly, some are intermittent carriers, and others will never have the bacteria.

 How do Staphylococcal (Staph) bacteria infect the body?

 Staph bacteria will often enter the body through a compromise in the skin.
 This can mean an open wound, damaged hair follicles, or another injury that weakens the skin’s natural defenses and allow the bacteria to enter the body.